Siminalayi Fubara: Career

-Sim started his career in 2003 as a principal accountant with the Rivers State Senior Secondary Schools Board.
-He rose to the position of director of finance and accounts at the State's government house in 2015 and rose to the position of permanent secretary in March 2020.
-He was appointed the accountant general of Rivers State on December 23, 2020, up till May 2022, when he won the People's Democratic Party governorship primaries for the 2023 general elections.
+Fubara started his career in 2003 as a Principal Accountant with the Rivers State Senior Secondary Schools Board.
+He rose to the position of Director of Finance and Accounts at the State's government house in 2015 and rose to the position of Permanent Secretary in March 2020.
+He was appointed the Accountant General of Rivers State on 23 December 2020, up till May 2022, when he won the People's Democratic Party governorship primaries for the 2023 general elections.

 He is a Fellow of the Nigerian Institute of Management, Fellow of Association of National Accountants of Nigeria.